This spiced hot chocolate mix is so easy to make, just chuck the ingredients in a processor or blender, blitz them up, and done!

 It also makes the perfect cold-weather gift or for Thanksgiving or Christmas, just pop it in a pretty jar, top it up with mini marshmallows, add a gift tag and wrap a pretty ribbon about it.

 With just eight ingredients, try it today!
-Of course, if a bit of spice is your thing (it’s definitely mine), then these vegan chocolate chili flourless cookies would be the perfect accompaniment!
+Of course, if a bit of spice is your thing (it’s definitely mine), then these vegan chickpea chocolate chip cookies with cayenne would be the perfect accompaniment!

 How to make it

 Spiced hot chocolate mix has to be the easiest recipe ever, you just grab your ingredients, toss them in a good blender or food processor, blitz for up to two minutes and done.

 Check out the photos below to see how easy it is.

 Step one is choosing your sugar and your chocolate.
 My favorite sugar to use is vanilla sugar.
 I live in Europe where all white sugar is vegan by default as it’s made from beets, but if you live in the US and are vegan you might want to double-check that your vanilla sugar is vegan (made without using bone char) or make your own vanilla sugar (really easy).

 After vanilla sugar, I also love to use brown sugar, and those are the two types I recommend as they both bring a lot of depth to this spiced hot chocolate mix, but if you can’t get them or don’t have them on hand you can use any sugar.